Here’s What Leonardo DiCaprio’s ‘Best Girl’ From Titanic Looks Like 20 Years On

 A photo posted by Alex Owens-Sarno (@alexowenssarno) on

 Because 2017 marks the 20th anniversary of Titanic, there has been increased focus on the film and those that starred in it.
-Which is why Alexandrea Owens recently sat down to talk to Buzz Feed, via Metro, about her time working on Titanic.
+Which is why Alexandrea Owens recently sat down to talk to Buzzfeed, via Metro, about her time working on Titanic.
 But rather than having a series of scandalous anecdotes and secrets about Leonardo DiCaprio, Kate Winslet, and director James Cameron, Alexandrea Owens admitted that she just mostly remembers drawing with Leo.
-From the sound of things they were rather dark images, too.
+From the sound of things, they were rather dark images, too.

 The above story comes from when Alexandrea Owens and Leonardo DiCaprio were shooting a scene that was ultimately deleted from Titanic, which saw Jack holding a picture he drew of Cora and her father.
-In this scene Cora even calls him “Uncle Jack,” proving that they forged a tight bond.
+In this scene, Cora even calls him “Uncle Jack,” proving that they forged a tight bond.
 Sadly, another deleted scene showed that Cora and her parents drowned during the sinking of the Titanic because they were trapped in third class.

-But even though Titanic was released 20-years ago, and she was just eight when she was cast, Alexandrea Owens admitted that she is still recognized as Cora Cartmell by a few people.
+But even though Titanic was released 20 years ago, and she was just eight when she was cast, Alexandrea Owens admitted that she is still recognized as Cora Cartmell by a few people.

 But Alexandrea Owens is now hoping to branch out from Titanic and forge her own career, as she is dabbling in “writing sketch comedy,” is looking to start producing in the near future, while she is also “in the process of writing a novel.”